How to earn cryptocurrency

 Putting your crypto to work to earn generous passive returns may sound appealing, but it’s not without risks.
 Make sure you fully understand them before placing your assets into any kind of crypto-earning product.

 • No CDIC protection.
 The Canada Deposit Insurance Corporation guarantees eligible assets up to $100,000, but crypto savings accounts and other earning protocols aren’t covered.
 In the event that your digital assets are lost or stolen, you could lose your capital.
-As the market matures, some popular crypto platforms have introduced insurance funds to mitigate against this risk, but it often doesn’t apply to earning accounts – so read the fine print.
+Some popular crypto platforms, like MEXC and Coinbase, have introduced insurance funds to mitigate this risk, but it often doesn’t apply to earning accounts — so read the fine print.

 • Market volatility.
 Cryptocurrency is volatile and unpredictable.
-Many earning protocols require you to lock up your crypto for a fixed period.
-If the price of your cryptocurrency drops, you risk losing some or all of your capital.
-Stablecoins – cryptocurrencies pegged to an underlying asset like the US dollar – are often used by crypto-earning products to help shield against some of this volatility.
+Many earning protocols require you to lock up your crypto for a fixed period, so if the price of your cryptocurrency drops, you risk losing some or all of your capital.
+Stablecoins — cryptocurrencies pegged to an underlying asset like the US dollar — are often used by crypto-earning products to help shield against some of this volatility.

 • New technologies.
 Smart contracts are what make earning with crypto through staking, lending and yield farming possible.
 However, they’re still a relatively new piece of tech that’s vulnerable to bugs and hacking.
 Insecure smart contracts are nearly always the point of attack for bad actors, and in the past, this has seen millions in locked-up tokens stolen.